edalgrin/eduardoallegrini/README.md

 # About this Project

-This personal website has been developed to provide a connection point between my social profiles and to represent my identity on the web.
+This is my personal website.

+I've created it as a connection point for my social profiles.

+You can view it at https://edalgrin.com